 Small Engine Repair Certification and Diploma Programs

-Although some courses may take place in a traditional classroom setting, most courses take place in a shop, allowing students to learn using industry-standard equipment and tools.
-Students learn to assemble small engines, troubleshoot problems and repair various parts of a small engine.
-Students work on 2-stroke and 4-stroke power equipment, lawnmowers, boat engines and other small engines to gain a comprehensive understanding of small engine mechanical processes.
+Small engine repair diploma programs require 1-2 years of study.
+Although some courses take place in a traditional classroom setting, most courses take place in shops, allowing students to learn using industry-standard equipment and tools.
+These diploma programs cover all aspects of small engines, including fuel, electric, transmission, cooling, ignitions and lubrication systems.
+Students learn to assemble small engines, troubleshoot problems and repair various parts of 2-stroke and 4-stroke small engines.

 To enroll in a small engine repair diploma program, students must have high school diplomas or equivalent.
 Students are required to submit official transcripts, though SAT or ACT scores are not generally required.